rjhdeboer/readings/Readme.md

 # Limitations

-Although the platform provides a good base and demonstrates the CQRS model well, it is not production-ready and has several limitation.
-Most of these limitations are easy to overcome.
+Although the platform provides a good base and demonstrates the CQRS model well, it is not production-ready and has several limitations.
+Most of these limitations are not difficult to overcome or require little effort.

 **IoT devices**
 - The devices themselves are a gross oversimplification of their real life representations.
 They only focus on emitting